 Liquids for use in e-cigarettes are manifold, too.
-While flavouring mixtures initially all came from China, some vendors now claim that their liquids are made in Germany or other European countries, that they are manufactured in the pharmacy and fulfil quality standards107,108,112,125.
+While flavouring mixtures initially all came from China, some vendors now claim that their liquids are made in Germany or other European countries, that they are manufactured in the pharmacy and fulfil quality standards^{107,108,112,125}.
 However, the exact origin of the ingredients is usually not clear.
 It is also not transparent what quality standards are being applied, and for which part or content of the product.
 Moreover, there is no quarantee that the ratio of ingredients used in the products is consistent: In some liquids tested, investigators found variations in the chemical composition of the same flavour in different bottles4.

 Figure 2.1 Components of electronic cigarettes.

-Source: Fraunhofer WKI
+Source: Fraunhofer WKI (adapted)52

-(adapted)52

 Figure 2.2 Examples of different electronic cigarettes.
-Source: Fraunhofer WKI
+Source: Fraunhofer WKI52

 Furthermore, people can mix their own liquids.
 Instructions can be found, for example, on YouTube134-136.
-Online calculators are also available for creating your own ratio of ingredients.
+Online calculators are also available for creating your own ratio of ingredients133.
 When creating their own mixtures, people can use not only substances contained in commercially available refill products, but also all kinds of other substances.
-For example, in one video a woman mixing her own liquid replaces water by vodka.
-Encouraging the manipulation of nicotine dosing properties and devising cocktails with alcohol and other drugs can be dangerous, and is contrary, for example, to the careful approach taken with respect to nicotine replacement dosages in which there are maximal standards for content, and recommendations for dosing to minivariety makes it difficult to make an assessment, it is obvious that there are products with deficiencies in product safety and reliability and in the declaration of ingredients.
+For example, in one video a woman mixing her own liquid replaces water by vodka135.
+Encouraging the manipulation of nicotine dosing properties and devising cocktails with alcohol and other drugs can be dangerous, and is contrary, for example, to the careful approach taken with respect to nicotine replacement dosages in which there are maximal standards for content, and recommendations for dosing to minimize risks.